eahrold/Printer-Installer/README.md

 (optional)

-	ppd			<-- full path the the PPD file, this overrides the model option location	<-- location of the printer
+	ppd			<-- a url where a PPD can be download from a web server. location	<-- location of the printer
 	description	<-- alternative descripton for the user

-once you have create your printer.plist,
-just drop it on your webserver where ever you like,
+once you have create your printer.plist, remove the .plist and drop it on your webserver where ever you like,

-###you can set the client preference file either through a config profile, MCX, or a defaults write
-it only takes one key, 'server'
+###If you want to manage the Printer-Installer app you can do so by setting the 'manage' key to yes

+	$ defaults write /Library/Preferences/edu.loyno.smc.Printer-Installer managed -bool True

 	$ defaults write /Library/Preferences/edu.loyno.smc.Printer-Installer server http://path.to.your.serve/pathto/printers

-_*  notice don't put the .plist at the end of "printers" -- eventually I plan on writting a server side component and this will make for backwards compatibility _